Material Transfer Agreement

 - The provider wishes to obtain rights to the results of the research in which the material or information is to be used.

-Incoming Material Top
+- Incoming Material

 I need to request research material from another institution --what do I need to do?

-- When the ORA receives the MTA and Incoming MTA Questionnaire, it will review the document and negotiate any necessary changes and will also submit the MTA to the Biosafety Office and the Export Control Office for review and approval.
+- When the GRA receives the MTA and Incoming MTA Questionnaire, it will review the document and negotiate any necessary changes and will also submit the MTA to the Biosafety Office and the Export Control Office for review and approval.

 Biosafety must approve each material request, incoming or outgoing.
 Each time you request material to be sent to you or if you are sending material out, the material must be approved by the biosafety office, regardless of how harmless you may think the material is.